 A user with the role

 usersees exactly those objects in the monitoring that are in their contact groups.

-If there is a problem with a host or service, all users who are in at least one of its contact groups are alerted (by default).
+If there is a problem with a host or service, all users who are in at least one of its contact groups are notified (by default).

 Important: There is no possibility in Checkmk to assign a host or service directly to a user.
 This has been intentionally omitted, as such a direct assignment leads to problems in practice — e.g. when a colleague leaves your company.

 4. Creating contact groups

 To manage the contact groups, follow this procedure: Setup > Users > Contact groups.
 A contact group with the name Everything has already been predefined.
 All hosts and services will automatically be assigned to this group, which is intended for simple setups in which there is (so far) no division of tasks, and for which you will initially have the sole responsibility.